responsibleproblemsolving/energy-usage/README.md

 * *Petroleum*: lbs CO<sub>2</sub>/MWh = 816.6885263 kg CO<sub>2</sub>/MWh
 * *Natural gas*: 1639.89 lbs CO<sub>2</sub>/MWh = 743.8415916 kg CO<sub>2</sub>/MWh

+#### Using Different Years of Data
+In case one wishes to compare energy usage between different years of data, we have included a script to allow for adding other years.
+If you navigate to the package directory and go into the `data` folder, you can use `raw_to_json.py`.
+First, you need to download the US and international data in the years of your choice from the links above and place them in `data/raw/"year of the data"` after creating the required year folder.
+Then, run the script with a flag for that year (for example, `python raw_to_json.py -2016`).
+This will allow selecting that year when using package in the future by using the `year` optional argument for `evaluate`.

 ## Related Work
 * In their paper [*Energy and Policy Considerations for Deep Learning in NLP*](https://arxiv.org/abs/1906.02243), Strubell et. al not only analyze the computational power needed for training deep learning models in NLP, but further convert the data into carbon emissions and cost.
 Our tool aims to facilitate this analysis for developers in a single package.
 We do not consider cost, instead choosing to focus solely on the environmental impact.
 Further, we do not focus on a specific computational area.
 We also extend their analysis of carbon emissions by including international data on energy consumption and CO<sub>2</sub> emissions for localized analysis of the carbon footprint of the tested program.